 A few months ago, a colleague and I presented an introductory seminar titled, “So You Want a Website”.
-It was held at the library and attended by new business owners, hobbyists and artists, board members from local nonprofits, independent consultants, and others.
+It was attended by new business owners, hobbyists and artists, board members from local nonprofits, independent consultants, and others.
 We covered the basics from buying a domain names to content planning to promoting your site.

 One of our slides was, “When do you NOT need a website?”
-Much to my surprise, this topic inspired the most conversation of the night.
+This topic inspired the most conversation of the night.
 In fact, one of our audience members came up to us afterwards and said she felt a huge surge of relief when she realized the website that had been burdening her for years was not even necessary!

 I was happy to relieve her of stress, but briefly wondered if I was shooting myself in the foot by telling people they don’t need a website?
 The answer is definitively no. I’m not here to *make* anyone have a website, or create more anxiety in their life.
 Rather the opposite, I want to help people promote their businesses, solve problems, and streamline tasks that are overwhelming, aggravating, or always on the “guilt list”.